 Most accounting software record both side of a transaction in all accounting entries, helping the finance department to keep the business financial statements accurate.
 For example, both Quickbooks and Xero is designed to automatically do double entry accounting.

 2. Trace necessary information to a reliable source

 Entries that are used in drafting your financial reports should always be traceable to valid and authentic documents such as receipts, bills, invoices, checkbooks, and other proofs of documentation.
 This practice does not only help in making sure that the entries are correct, but also aids the finance team in detecting fraudulent transactions.

 3. Check if the Balance Sheet can be tied to the Bank Statement.

 The bank statement can be seen as independently generated data that can be used in making sure that items in the balance sheet indeed transpired.

 As with the previous item in this list, this serves as another way for the CFO and other members of the finance team to check that the data being used in the company financial reports are free from error and fraud.

 4. Automate Data Entry Processes

-Manual data entry may just be the among the most time-consuming and error prone part of any financial process.
+Manual data entry may just be among the most time-consuming and error-prone part of any financial process.
 It leads to data being inconsistent, incomplete, and inaccurate.
 On the other hand, having the data entry processes automated will help the company to save time, money, and also increases the security of the data.